 - Submit observations through the web interface, including information about the location and conditions at the site.

-Below are preliminary maps of sea star wasting disease prevalence for Pisaster ochraceus, with sizes greater than 5cm, based on the online-submitted intertidal data for May, June, and July 2014.
-Mail-in data is still to be plotted.
+Below are preliminary maps of sea star wasting disease prevalence for Pisaster ochraceus, with sizes greater than 5cm, based on the online-submitted and mail-in intertidal data for May, June, July, and August 2014 (updated 9/2).

-- Individual maps of observations for May, June, and July; and for the total across all three months.
+- Individual maps of observations for May, June, July, and August.

 For any questions, problems or comments regarding this web site or the observation submission interface, please contact firstname.lastname@example.org.
 For questions about the observation process, data or sea star wasting disease, please contact Morgan Eisenlord.